rafaelmgr12/rafaelmgr12/README.md

 ### Hello there 👋, I'm Rafael
 #### I'm a Computational Physicist, Cosmologist,Data Analyst and Data Scientist!

-I am a graduate student at the University of São Paulo.
-Currently I'm researching in the Cosmology area more precisely, I do optical data analysis for reconstruction of galaxies Redshifts used in machine learning.
-I am also teaching assistant in the Virtual University of São Paulo (UNIVESP) and on the side I'm doing coding.
+I am working at Tendências Consultoria, which I conduct data analysis and construct machine learning models to estimate a wide variety of variables.
+Also, I am a graduate student at the University of São Paulo.
+Currently, I'm researching in the Cosmology area.
+More precisely, I do optical data analysis to reconstruct photometric redshift from galaxies using machine learning.